amroamroamro/prettify-matlab/README.markdown

         </code>
     </pre>

-Upon calling `prettyPrint()`, this will automatically be pretty printed, and the default styles will be applied.
-You can customize them with your own, or use the provided CSS file in `css/lang-matlab.css` which resembles the color scheme of the MATLAB IDE (with some additions of my own).
+Upon calling `prettyPrint()`, marked sections will be pretty-printed, and the default styles will be applied.
+You can customize them with your own, or use the provided [CSS file](css/lang-matlab.css) which resembles the color scheme of the MATLAB IDE (with some additions of my own).

-Check the `demo/index.html` file for a demonstration.
+Check the [demo](demo/index.html) page for a demonstration.

 [1]: http://code.google.com/p/google-code-prettify/